X Article: Immediate

 Kennan's role in the State Department lent the article the authority of an official policy declaration.
-Though he had not intended for the article to be a comprehensive statement on American foreign policy, a piece in the 21 July issue of Newsweek explained that the "X" article provided a rationale for both the Truman Doctrine and the Marshall Plan and "[charted] the course that this country is likely to pursue for years to come."
+Though he had not intended the article to be a comprehensive statement on American foreign policy, a piece in the 21 July issue of Newsweek explained that the "X" article provided a rationale for both the Truman Doctrine and the Marshall Plan and "[charted] the course that this country is likely to pursue for years to come."
 Marshall, concerned by the amount of attention both Kennan and the article were drawing, spoke with Kennan in a private meeting.
 Kennan's explanation that the article had been "cleared for publication by the competent official committee" satisfied Marshall, "[b]ut it was long, I suspect, before he recovered from his astonishment over the strange ways of the department he now headed."

 Walter Lippmann's critique

 Political commentator Walter Lippmann responded to the article, published in the New York Herald Tribune across fourteen different columns, the first which appeared on September 2, 1947.
 Lippmann's analysis was widely read and collected in his 1947 book, The Cold War.
-Lippmann critiqued the article as having presented a "strategic monstrosity", providing the Soviets with the initiative in any conflict, resulting in the United States depending on "a coalition of disorganized, disunited, feeble or disorderly nations, tribles and factions."
+Lippmann critiqued the article as having presented a "strategic monstrosity", providing the Soviets with the initiative in any conflict, resulting in the United States depending on "a coalition of disorganized, disunited, feeble or disorderly nations, tribes and factions."

 Lippmann incorrectly concluded that Kennan's article had inspired the Truman Doctrine, which Lippmann opposed.
 Kennan's article was completed in late January 1947 and Truman announced his Doctrine in a March 12, 1947 speech.
 Despite this chronology, Gaddis writes: "there is no evidence that it influenced the drafting of that address and abundant evidence that Kennan had sought to remove the language in it to which Lippmann later objected."
 For Lippmann, however, the piece was "not only an analytical interpretation of the sources of Soviet conduct.
 It is also a document of primary importance on the sources of American foreign policy – of at least that part of it which is known as the Truman Doctrine."

 Because of the rushed nature in which Kennan had written the article, he regretted some views expressed within and agreed with some of Lippmann's critiques.
-Though Kennan did not send the final draft of the piece until 11 April – a month after the announcement of the Truman Doctrine – he did not revise it despite having qualms with sections of the Doctrine.
+Though Kennan did not send the final draft of the piece until 11 April – a month after the announcement of the Truman Doctrine – he did not revise it, despite having disagreements with sections of the Doctrine.
 Kennan's position in the State Department made him hesitant to offer any public clarification, and he would not respond until the publication of the first volume of his memoirs in 1967.